Shenn299/HEIGVD-AMT-Gamification/README.md

 * `npm test` (to run functional test)

 The 136 tests should be ok.

+`env.local.json` is the file that contains default environment variable and is in the `tests` directory.

 Furthermore, you can specify your own environment variables :
 * API_URL